 Students apply online through the Graduate School website.
 If applying online is not an option for you, you may request paper application materials through their site as well.

-Report of the GRE General Test (and TOEFL, if applicable); Virginia Tech's code is #005859.
+- Report of the TOEFL test (if applicable); Virginia Tech’s code is #005859.
 The Graduate School requires official test scores sent directly from ETS.

 Whether you’re applying to the Blacksburg or NCR campus, please direct any questions you have to: